-So Trump was elected, and the UK is leaving the EU, both events unexpected and unwanted: if only Obama could have stood for election again.
-Whatever happened in the UK is surely a travesty of democracy, but also a mockery of what politicians can say to convince the electorate.
+So Trump was elected and the UK is leaving the EU, both events unexpected and unwanted.
+If only Obama could have stood again.
+Whatever happened in the UK is surely a travesty of democracy, but also a travesty of what politicians can say to convince the electorate.

-The debate on Brexit got too complicated with facts and counter-facts abounding such that no-one knew what was real any more.
-In the end, it was probably just about how people felt that swayed their vote.
+The debate on brexit really got too complicated with facts and counter-facts abounding such that no-one knew what was real any more.
+In the end it was probably just about how people felt that swayed their vote.

 I for one certainly felt that it was better to be in the club than out.
-Now we are out and left with the consequences and those who convinced the public are still at large.
+Now we are out and left with the consequences.
+Those who convinced the public are still at large.

-As for Trump, many a word has been penned about his campaign and his politics.
-Surprise for so many that he won and revealed an America as divided as the UK and indeed Europe.
+Many a word has been penned about Trump’s campaign and his politics.
+Surprise for so many that he won and revealed an America as divided as the UK.

-And now that the US tries to come to terms with its new leader, the bear-fighting sabre rattling Mr Putin is taking full advantage of the eye taken off the ball.
+And now that the US tries to come to terms with its new leader, the bear-fighting, sabre-rattling Putin is taking full advantage of the eye taken off the ball.
 Cyber attacks, weapons testing in Syria, moving arms to the border with Europe and flagrantly annexing neighbouring territories.

 What a shame that Russia does not have a peace-loving leader.
 But Putin is not alone.
-Many a leader is corrupted by power in Africa.
-The new crusades for and against Islam - so many use religion to make war once again.
+Many a leader in Africa is corrupted by power.
+The new crusades for and against Islam – so many use religion to make war once again.

 And what can we do, as citizens, except become more jaded than before about the honesty and integrity of our political leaders and all political systems?
 Where there is corruption, greed and dishonesty all will lose out.